Auditor: Iowa's privatized Medicaid illegally denies care

 DES MOINES, Iowa (AP) — Iowa's privatized Medicaid system has illegally denied services or care to program recipients, and both private insurance companies managing the system have violated terms of their contracts with the state, according to a state audit released Wednesday.

-Auditor Rob Sand released a report from his investigation that examined a six-year period from 2013 through 2019.
+Auditor Rob Sand released a report from his investigation that examined cases from 2013 through 2019.
 He said his investigators found a massive increase in illegal denials of care by managed care organizations, or MCOs, under privatized Medicaid.

 “What this means is that privatized Medicaid is less likely to treat Iowans in accordance with the law.
 It means that the Medicaid MCO's that we have contracted with are not upholding their end of the bargain,” Sand said.